Morlabs/BasedAgent/Docs/!KEYDOCS%20README%20FIRST!/BAAG Rewards Claim Guide.md

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Claim%20Test%20Guide/claim.png" width=55% height=55%>

 >[!NOTE]
-> **After your Ethereum transaction is confirmed, it may take up to 15 minutes for MOR to appear in your wallet on the Arbitrum chain.**
+> **After your Ethereum transaction is confirmed, it may take up to 15 minutes for BAAG to appear in your wallet on the Arbitrum chain.**
 >
 > **This function claims the whole available balance, you can not claim in parts.**